• Home

 As labor-intensive as the crust seems, the filling for this red wine galette is anything but.
 Here is what’s inside the filling:

-• 3 tbsp butter, or vegan butter of choice
+• 3 tablespoons butter, or vegan butter of choice

 • 1/4 cup maple syrup

-• 1/8 tsp each of all spice, clove and salt
+• 1/8 teaspoon each of allspice, clove and salt

-• 3 tbsp red wine (one that is cheap enough to bake with, but good enough to drink)
+• 3 tablespoons red wine (one that is cheap enough to bake with, but good enough to drink)

 How to make and prepare your dough